vivaria/edisonrul.ing/docs/source/cards/d/demise-of-the-land.md

 ### Card Rulings

-●The activated Field Spell Card does not start a Chain.
+*   The activated Field Spell Card does not start a Chain.